nox

 HISTORY

-Nox was created by Thea Flowers at Google as a more flexible alternative to tox, using Python for configuration.
+Nox was created by Thea Flowers at Google as a more flexible alternative to tox, using Python functions for configuration instead of INI files.

 SEE ALSO